carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 ## More Complex Parameter Configuration

-We can make use of `_config.yml` to define more complex parameters using list or dictionaries/hashes.
-For example, we may want to save the names or our team members, their roles and start dates inside the `_config.yml` to make use of this information throughout the website.
+We can make use of `_config.yml` to define more complex parameters using list or dictionaries (hashes).
+For example, we may want
+to save the names or our team members, their roles and start dates inside the `_config.yml` to make use of this information throughout the website.

+To do so:

-1. Modify `_config.yml` file to add a list of team_members (each team member is defined as a hash and indentation level in YAML is important):
+1. Modify `_config.yml` file to add a list of team members (each team member is defined as a hash and indentation level in YAML is important):

     ~~~